developerlmp/PanoDiff/srtransformer/training/experiments/trained_models/README.md

-# PanoDiff
+# Fine Tuned Models
- Genearating High Quality Panoramic Radiographs for Dental Xrays
+You can request for pretrained models at sanyam.jain@dent.au.dk